Travelling to India in the monsoon

 The monsoon is the best time to hit the countryside and hill stations.
 As nature and greenery are in full swing, it’s a pleasure to walk through the lush hills and pass swollen lakes and rivers.
 Wayanad, Munnar and Thekkady, located in Kerala, are beautiful during this season.
 The Dudhsagar Waterfall in Goa is a must-see and you can hike to it.
 Ooty in Tamil Nadu is very popular among domestic tourists who want to escape from the cities.
 Hampi and its ancient ruins are also worth a visit in this season.
 Combine it with a visit to Mysore and Wayanad.
 Find out more here.

 Munnar in the Western Ghats is famous for its tropical mountain climate as well as the tea plantations.
-A great destination even in the rain!
+A great destination even during monsoons!

 North and Central India